 Go by ATV

 One way to see the whole island on a budget is to rent an ATV.
 They are legal to drive everywhere and allow you access to off the beaten path places.
 And they’re tons of fun.
 We went to Fira, Oia, Pyrgos, and back again.

 Spend some time drinking wine with a view (ok, easy enough, since there is a view everywhere!)
 I chose Santos winery – twice.
 Once for a quick tasting and then back again for an sunset.
 Speaking of wine, I had no idea before visiting Santorini that they grow their own grapes on the island.
 The wine that they make is called Assyrtiko.
 Interested in learning more?
 Check out Greek Wine for Beginners at https://winefolly.com/review/the-beginners-guide-to-greek-wines/

 Seek the Black Sand Beaches

 The volcanic black sand beaches beneath Oia is the perfect reprieve when it gets too hot to breathe, and taking a much deserved swim in the Mediterranean waters, while maybe not cool in temperature in the summer, is still ultimately relaxing and refreshing.

 Feta is a cheese made from sheep and goat’s milk that hails from Greece.
 I had a lunchtime salad at a café with a sea view that had the most delicious hunk of feta cheese I’ve ever had on top of it.
 It was literally the equivalent of a whole grocery store package on the salad.
 And I ate every bite.

 Look for all the color.

-The blue topped buildings against the blue ocean are so striking and postcard – perfect, but there was color everywhere – from the laundry hanging on the lines to the Crayola-crayon colors gracing every door, gate and flower box.
-Truly vibrant and delightful.
+Look for all the color.
+The blue topped buildings against the blue ocean are so striking and postcard – perfect, but there was color everywhere – from the laundry hanging on the lines to the bright and vibrant colors gracing every door, gate and flowerbox.
+Truly delightful.